Hawks History, Family Crest & Coats of Arms

 Early Notables of the Hawks family (pre 1700)

-More information is included under the topic Early Hawks Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early Hawks Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hawks family to Ireland